nkrusch/recontext/.github/README.md

 ### Licensing

 * Developments in this repository are licensed under the MIT license.
+* The datasets in input/traces are licensed under the CC BY 4.0 license.
-* Dig and Tacle are submodules and have their own respective terms.
+* Dig and Tacle are submodules and have their own terms of reuse.